NeuroJSON/jsonlab/README.rst

 JSON/binary JSON constructs.
 The text and binary formatted JData files are syntactically compatible with JSON/UBJSON formats, and can be readily parsed using existing JSON and UBJSON parsers.

-Please note that data files produced by ``saveubjson`` may utilize a special "optimized header" to store N-D (N>=2) arrays, as defined in the JData Specification Draft 2.
-This feature is not supported by UBJSON Specification Draft 12.
-To produce UBJSON files that can be parsed by UBJSON-Draft-12 compliant parsers, you must add the option ``'NestArray',1`` in the call to ``saveubjson``.

 ================
 Installation